 2015 Biomass energy used for onsite heating and water

 Other work we’ve undertaken includes the conversion of redundant farm buildings for use by visitors and schools, reusing building materials wherever possible.
 We use coppiced wood from our woodland for green wood products and courses.
-By 2017 we will be using wood chips from our own woods in our biomass boilers.
+SInce 2017 we have been using wood chips from our own woods in our biomass boilers.

 We welcome exchange of ideas and experience - get in touch if you'd like to find out more about our work towards making Bore Place a low carbon emissions site.